EthanTGo/cs460-Database-pa1/README.md

 # cs460-Database-pa1
-This is a programming assignment submission for cs460 is Boston University
+This is a programming assignment submission for cs460 at Boston University

 Author: Ethan Timoteo and Mina Horner